tedneward/Azgaarnoth/Classes/Rogue/Revived.md

 ```
 def level13(npc):
-    npc.traits.append("***Audience with Death.*** You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with "yes," "no," or "unknown."
+    npc.traits.append("***Audience with Death.*** You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with 'yes', 'no,' or 'unknown'.
 The entity answers truthfully, using the knowledge of all those who have died.
 In addition, whenever you have 0 hit points and are healed or stabilized, you can change any of your personal characteristics: personality trait, ideal, bond, or flaw.")
 ```

 ## Ethereal Jaunt